oli-obk/sca-toolsuite/README.txt

     try to easify those (future feature).
 Simulators with precompilation are usually faster, but the factor should not be more than 3-4.

-  * For sandpiles, we provide the (probably) worlds fastest algorithm. our computation time was 68 per cent of the fastest algorithm we knew of before.
+  * For sandpiles, we provide the (probably) worlds fastest algorithm.
+Our computation time was 68 per cent of the fastest algorithm we knew of before.
 For details, see the file `FAQ'.